alpo/micropendous/trunk/Micropendous/Readme.txt

   firmware.
 This firmware enumerates as a keyboard.
 Connecting any IO pins to GND will cause the pin's name to be typed.
 For example, GND'ing B0 will type 'b0'.

+  After plugging in a MicropendousKeyboardTest programmed board, if Windows complains about drivers simply follow the automated prompts to do a non Internet-based search for drivers and install Window's own drivers.

   *** Be careful NOT to connect GND and VCC/VBUS as this will short your board and may damage it or your computer! ***